Dealing with the Monkey King: Meditation Techniques for People With Unsettled Monkey Minds

 One key to overcoming the monkey mind is to focus on clarity, not concentration.
 Don’t concentrate on the breath, simply experience it with clarity.
 Don’t concentrate on sounds, let yourself go and experience them, closing your eyes to remove visual distraction.
 Don’t try so hard to visualize the Buddha or Merit Field — let your mind go and simply trigger the visualization with a clear mind.

-In Mahayana Buddhist practice, Shunyata meditation, meditation on Emptiness, is an advanced method.
+In Mahayana Buddhist practice, Shunyata meditation, a meditation on Emptiness, is an advanced method.
 Ultimately the goal is to find clear light, emptiness, the bliss of no-thinking.
 The clarity of any meditation, Shunyatta or Tai Chi, really comes from Clarity, not concentration.

 Analytical Method Destroys the Monkey Mind